scrwdrv/safe-backup/README.md

     If you wish to update configuration, all you have to do is use your desired [backup parameters](#backup) in command line again or use [config builder](#misc) and it will overwrite the old configuration.
 You can even manually edit `config.json` if you know what you're doing.

-    Here is an example that how configuration file looks like:
+    Here is an example of how configuration file looks like:

     ```json
     {